 Backing up your data.
 Perhaps this is the most essential activity that must be done.
 But the issue arises with how you take that backup.
 Some companies take full backup each time, which creates unnecessary data heaps.
 Use modern backup solutions – taking a single snapshot of the original and making differential backups over the same.
 This will significantly decrease storage costs.

 Data encryption.
 Security of all your data will always remain a top priority.
 Keeping that in mind, all your assets and sensitive information must be encrypted.
-It is crucial to save your data from falling prey into the hands of people who would misuse that data to publicly demean your brand name.
+It is crucial to saving your data from falling prey into the hands of people who would misuse that data to publicly demean your brand name.
 Any data, whether on an in-house server or cloud, must have strong encryption.

 In theory, we know that the management of unstructured data requires the following basic tasks.